Accept Apple Pay with UI components

 Overview

-Use Unzer UI v2 component to add Unzer Apple Pay payment to your checkout page.
+Use the Unzer UI v2 component to add the Unzer Apple Pay payment method to your checkout page.

 - See the list of prerequisites for Accepting Apple Pay Payments through the Unzer payment system here: Apple Pay Prerequisites